aws-samples/aws-real-user-monitoring-amplifyapps/README.md

 When you launch a web application to users globally, you want to be able to monitor the experience of your end users as they interact with the application.
 The end users can be accessing the application with different browsers, geographic locations, connectivity and so forth which can lead to varied user experiences.

-During re:invent 2021, AWS announced [Amazon CloudWatch Real-User Monitoring](https://aws.amazon.com/blogs/aws/cloudwatch-rum/) (RUM) for web applications.
+During re:Invent 2021, AWS announced [Amazon CloudWatch Real-User Monitoring](https://aws.amazon.com/blogs/aws/cloudwatch-rum/) (RUM) for web applications.
 The CloudWatch RUM service enables you to collect, view, and analyze client-side data about your web application performance from actual user sessions in near real time.
 Application Developers and DevOps engineers can use this data to quickly identify and debug client-side issues to optimize end user experience.
 To get started, you simply generate a JavaScript snippet for your application by creating a RUM app monitor.
 This snippet is added to the header section in the HTML of your application.
 As users interact with your application, the RUM web client will collect and send data about the session to CloudWatch RUM for visualization and analysis.

 <!-- This repository accompanies a blog post that details how to implement Real User Monitoring of Amplify Application using CloudWatch RUM, [read the full post here on the AWS Blog](ADD BLOG POST LINK HERE)! -->